 Lene Arnett Jensen received her Ph.D. from the Committee on Comparative Human Development at the University of Chicago, and did a year of postdoctoral work in the Department of Sociology at the University of California, Berkeley.
 In 2005-06, she was a Research Fellow with the Academy for Migration Studies in Denmark.
 She joined the Department of Psychology at Clark University in 2006.
 In 2010-11, she held the Nehru Distinguished Chair at the Maharaja Sayajirao University of Baroda in India.
-In recent years, she has been a Visiting Professor at Stanford University (2016-17) and the University of Bordeaux, France (2017-18).
-In 2019, she will be an Invited Fellow at the Chinese University of Mining and Technology.
+In recent years, she has been a Visiting Scholar at Stanford University (2016-17), the University of Bordeaux, France (2017-18), and Tufts University (2019-20).

-The aim of Dr. Jensen’s scholarship and professional collaborations is to move research on human development toward a focus on both what is universal and what is cultural.
-Globalization means that the next decades will continue to see increasing interactions between peoples and cultures across the world.
-Almost all future population growth is projected to occur in developing countries, with the United States being the rare exception among developed countries.
+The aim of Dr. Jensen’s scholarship and professional collaborations is to move research on human development and psychology toward a focus on both what is universal and what is cultural.
+Globalization means that the next decades will continue to see increasing interactions between people and cultures across the world.
+Almost all future population growth is projected to occur in economically developing countries in Africa and Asia, with the United States being the rare exception among economically developed countries.
 These facts and future projections speak to a need for a “cultural-developmental approach” to human psychology.
 The central idea is that infants everywhere start out with the same set of psychological tendencies.
 In the course of development, children learn and respond to the ways of their culture or cultures, and become participants in shaping the culture’s future.
 Dr. Jensen and her colleagues have conducted research with diverse religious, ethnic, and socio-economic groups in countries such as Denmark, India, Thailand, Turkey, and the United States.